Katla (volcano): 2016 and 2017 activity

 Tremors were detected under Katla in late August 2016.

 A "Specialist Description" describing the activity on 29 August 2016 noted that there was:... a seismic swarm in Mýrdalsjökull on the 29th of August with two events in the northern Katla caldera rim measured at magnitude 4.5.
 These are the biggest earthquakes in Katla volcano since 1977.
 Earthquake eruption checks confirmed that most earthquakes occurred between 0:40 and 1:50 PM.
 The big earthquakes were about thirty seconds apart at 1:47.
 They were followed by more than 50 aftershocks until 15:12 PM, when there was an earthquake of magnitude 3.3 and then the cycle and seismic activity in the region reduced again.
 No unrest was measured along these earthquakes.
 The geothermal has decreased in the following week and is now negligible.

 An update written at 11 Sep 16:38 GMT reported:Today, shortly before 14:00, a small earthquake swarm began in Mýrdalsjökull.
 The largest earthquakes of the swarm were of magnitude 3.3 and 3.0 at 16:12 and 15:57.
 More than 10 smaller earthquakes were detected in the swarm.
 All of the earthquakes were shallow and located in the caldera of Katla volcano.
 It is not unusual for seismic swarms of this type to occur in this area.

 In February 2017, seismic activity at the volcano continued.

+Other activity

+As well as eruptions Katla is host to geothermal systems and these contribute to many of the smaller jökulhlaups from the mountain.
+Jökulhlaup triggering at Mýrdalsjökull may result from geothermal processes, and ice dams and their sudden removal by floating of the ice above a lake of melt water.
+Some eruptions could be secondary to the removal of overpressure by a jökulhlaup.
+There are currently at least 20 ice cauldrons known related to the geothermal areas within the caldera.
+These are often manifest as depressions in the ice cap rather than full thickness to the underlying rock cauldrons and have variable activity.
+Geothermal waters with a high volcanic mineral and gas content are produced and can result in both gas and water pollution.